 While the bill in question, HB 606, passed the state House of Representatives by a 58-30 vote on March 18, time is running out for it to gain approval in the Senate.
 The Kentucky General Assembly adjourns sine die on April 14, and only seven regular session days — including Wednesday, March 23 — remain on the calendar.

-The bill’s sponsor, Rep. Adam Koenig (R-Erlanger), told lawmakers that the state estimates sports betting alone would net $22.5 million in annual tax revenue.
+The bill’s sponsor, Rep. Adam Koenig (R-Erlanger), told lawmakers that the state estimates real money sports betting in KY alone would net $22.5 million in annual tax revenue.
 “Given how many states have exceeded their projections, I think $22.5 million is probably a minimum,” Koenig said, according to the Owensboro Times.

 Under HB 606 in its current form, poker operators would pay an initial licensing fee of $250,000 and annual renewals would cost $10,000.